nicolendless/tunecast/README.md

 ## Description

 TuneCast fetches real-time weather data for a given location and uses this information to provide song recommendations that match the mood of the weather.
 Whether it's sunny, rainy, or cloudy, TuneCast suggests the perfect music to complement the atmosphere.

+**Current Status:** Only the weather data retrieval is implemented.
+The song recommendation feature is coming soon.

 ---